 Years ago, I dabbled in yogurt making but was never happy with the results.
 Fast forward as the student teaches the teacher – not only was our family blessed with twins late last year, I was lucky enough to spend some extended time at my daughter’s.
 My grand children eat home-made yogurt nearly everyday and it is AMAZING.

-Why on earth would one make their own yogurt one might ask?
+Why on earth would you want to make your own yogurt?
 It’s so much better tasting than commercial yogurt, but if you need more reasons:

 - It’s a better quality than ANY commercial yogurt